fabsnimitti/Control_based_in_A.I_for_7_levels_NPC_inverter/README.md

 It is our training environment, this file work together with ai.py to create and train our model.
 # Click in this imagem to watch the training video.
 [![vide](https://img.youtube.com/vi/7UqTWPhouaw/0.jpg)](https://www.youtube.com/watch?v=7UqTWPhouaw)
-# The output that this A.i got:
+# The output that this A.I got:
 We can see that this project works well, since the output is the same of a complex analog control circuit as you can see below.